Effingham County, Georgia: Major highways

+Railroads

+Effingham County contains three major railroad lines.
+Two of them are owned by CSX and the other is owned by Norfolk Southern.
+The Norfolk Southern Savannah District and CSX Columbia Subdivision runs nearly parallel to one another before crossing the Chatham County Line towards Savannah.
+A third line (the Charleston Subdivision) runs northeast from Port Wentworth to the South Carolina State Line, and spends even less time in the county than Interstate 95.

+Amtrak runs three trains along the two CSX lines, neither of which stop anywhere within the county.
+The Silver Star (Amtrak train) runs along the Columbia Subdivision.
+The Palmetto and Silver Meteor trains run along the Charleston Subdivision, which has no stations, and no possible location for a station.

 Education

 Politics

 Effingham County has been a reliably Republican county from 1984 onward.
 After supporting Dixiecrat Strom Thurmond in 1948, it began voting Republican earlier than most Georgia counties, albeit by very narrow margins.
 Effingham then voted in line with most other rural Deep South counties from 1964 to 1972.
 The only Democratic Party candidate to win the county since 1944 was Jimmy Carter, who won it convincingly in his statewide landslide in 1976 and narrowly in 1980.